 Preserving your driving privileges and maintaining possession of your license can mean the difference between maintaining employment, and losing your job.
 After being arrested for a DWI, seeking a defense attorney is in your best interest.

 If you were involved in a DWI arrest, and are facing license suspension, you need the help of a criminal defense attorney who can work with you towards a positive outcome.
-At Law Offices of Richard C. McConathy, our attorneys are dedicated to representing our clients both in and out of the courtroom.
+At the Law Offices of Richard C. McConathy, our attorneys are dedicated to representing our clients both in and out of the courtroom.

-Operating out of our Plano office and our Allen office, Law Offices of Richard C. McConathy accepts clients in Frisco, Carrollton, Richardson, and Dallas.
-Call Law Offices of Richard C. McConathy today at (469) 304-3422 to speak with one of our criminal defense attorneys.
+Operating out of our Plano office and our Allen office, the Law Offices of Richard C. McConathy accepts clients in Frisco, Carrollton, Richardson, and Dallas.
+Call the Law Offices of Richard C. McConathy today at (469) 304-3422 to speak with one of our criminal defense attorneys.